STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 1. Exegete the passage using the grammatical/historical hermeneutic

-2. State the exegetical idea (Merida’s MPT) of the passage (What did the passage mean to the original audience) which is a summary statement
+2. State the exegetical idea (Merida’s MPT) of the passage (What did the passage mean to the original audience) which is a summary statement.
+Jerry Vines and Jim Shaddox call this essential sentence CIT (Central Idea of the Text).
+They contemporize the proposition (Vines, Jerry.
+Power in the Pulpit (p.
+386).
+Moody Publishers.
+Kindle Edition).

-3. Convert the exegetical idea (MPT) into the homiletical idea or MPS (What does the passage mean to my audience) which is a timeless principle
+3. Convert the exegetical idea (Main Point of the Text or MPT) into the homiletical idea or MPS (What does the passage mean to my audience), which is a timeless principle

 1. Exegete the passage using the grammatical/historical hermeneutic

-The first step is to identify the theme of the book from which you are preaching.
-If you are preaching Ephesians 1:3-14, first identify the theme of Ephesians and how the theme is developed, and where your passage is located in the development of the theme of the book.
+The first step is to identify the book's theme from which you are preaching.
+If you are preaching Ephesians 1:3-14, first identify the theme of Ephesians and how the theme is developed, and where your passage is located in the development of the book's theme.

 1) The theme of Ephesians is The Unity That Love Can Bring.
 Harold W. Hoehner convincingly proves this theme (See Harold W. Hoehner’s Ephesians: An Exegetical Commentary).